NewcastleRSE/CVPR-NAS-VUE/README.md

 ## Getting Started

-No specific technology is preferred for the website, however it must be able to deploy Azure based applications to run the competition code.

-Project milestones relate to the phases of the competition.
+This website is Vue.js based front-end that connects to a back-end application created using Strapi.
+[CVPR-NAS-API](https://github.com/NewcastleRSE/CVPR-NAS-API)

+The competition has 3 stages.
 The website must be able to collect data from running the competition submissions and display a ranking of competitor results.

 Last year's website is available for reference at: